 The town founder, W. E. Adams, original house has been preserved and is now a museum.

-The rest of the town is peppered with the references of the past, such as the aforementioned Bullock hotel and a Wild Bill Hickock hotel.
+The rest of the town is peppered with the references of the past.
+The aforementioned Bullock hotel and a Wild Bill Hickock hotel adorn the streets.

 Overall I thought the town was very cool and am very glad I went.
 This town is dripping with history.
-The chair that Wild Bill was shot in is even at a bar, although there are some questions of its authenticity.
+The chair that Wild Bill was shot in is even at a bar!
+There are some questions of its authenticity though.
 For a town like Deadwood I don’t think the accuracy of the history is even the important part.
-Remembering the history, or historical fiction if it comes to that, in a town like Deadwood makes a small town feel like a giant.
+Remembering the history, or historical fiction, in a town like Deadwood makes a small town feel like a giant.
 Deadwood is town that embraces that history but is definitely not stuck in the past.

 If you have a suggestion for a hike that you would like me to try, feel free to email me at email@example.com or you can follow me on the below social media platforms.
 I have also added this hike and all the hikes to the interactive map that you can find here.